 ?
 Read all the text a few times to check for spelling mistakes and basic grammatical errors.

 7) Schedule a time to send your emails

 With programmes such as Mailchimp you will be able to schedule a day and time to send out your campaign.
 Depending on the industry there are times in the day where your email will have a greater impact.

-For example it is well know that the best time to send an email or post on social media for a fashion outlet is between 9 pm and 11 pm and Sunday afternoons.
+For example, it is well known that the best time to send an email or post on social media for a fashion outlet is between 9 pm and 11 pm and Sunday afternoons.

 8) Asses the results of each campaign

-Once the email has been sent it is important to use all the means at you disposal to asses the success, or not, of your email campaign.
-This will allow you make any necessary adjustments and become more successful with each and every campaign.
+Once the email has been sent it is important to use all the means at your disposal to asses the success, or not, of your email campaign.
+This will allow you to make any necessary adjustments and become more successful with each and every campaign.

 Ensuring that you are helping and not hurting your cause with any email campaign you plan to send out.
 Creating successful emails is certainly part-art and part-science.

 Nonetheless, by following some basic procedures you will find your click-through’s and sales will slowly grow.